adhbh/ewa-graphql/Readme.md

 app.listen(7600);
 ```

 What we have created is a "hello world" for GraphQL applications.
-To see it working, run `npm start` and go to `http://localhost:7600`.
-You will be able to see GraphIQL IDE.
+To see it the `GraphIQL` IDE, run `npm start` and go to `http://localhost:7600`.
 Now it is time that we run our first graphql query!

-Paste the following in graphiql editor
+Paste the following in GraphIQL editor

 ```
 {
   hello
 }
 ```
-and then click on the 'play' button on top left corner next to the graphiql logo.
+and then click on the 'play' button on top left corner next to the GraphIQL logo.
 The server should repsonse with the following data:

 ```
 {